LoginByCall/WordPress_plugin/loginbycall/readme.txt

 When signing in or logging in for the first time, the user will be confirm the right to use the mobile number they specified.

-= The service allocates 1000 coins for each domain for a trial. =
+= The service is free =

-= Geographic availability =
+= Geographic availability over 140 country =

 **WARNING!**

 The service is available in all countries, but some countries do not miss caller ID.

-Before using the service, check the caller ID [here](http://loginbycall.com/wp-login.php?action=register) and read the tariffs [here](http://loginbycall.com/price/)
+Before using the service, check the caller ID [here](http://loginbycall.com/wp-login.php?action=register)

 **Why the [LoginByCall Service](http://loginbycall.com) may interest my users?**
 - Your users will be pleasantly surprised by the features of a simple sign-up and sign-in to your site.